Kris Noble: The Last of the Ryans criticism

 In April 1997, Noble defended Nine's decision to commission a television movie about Ronald Ryan, the last man legally executed in Australia for the 1965 murder of George Hodson.
 Hodson's daughter Carole Barns criticised the way her father was portrayed in the movie and for the way it had portrayed Ryan, played by Richard Roxburgh, as a "likeable larrikan".
-Noble said it wasn't Nine's intention to glorify Ryan and said that although he felt sorry for Barns, he believed she was more upset about they way they focused on Ryan instead of her father.
+Noble said it wasn't Nine's intention to glorify Ryan and said that although he felt sorry for Barns, he believed she was more upset about the way they focused on Ryan instead of her father.
 Noble later said that the rationale behind making the film was because of Ryan's status as the last person hanged in Australia.
 He said Barnes' father was indeed an unsung and forgotten hero.

 Hi-5

-In 1999, Noble submitted a proposal to Nine to commission a fast-paced children's television show for pre-schoolers called Hi-5, created by Helena Harris and Posie Graeme-Evans, featuring performers Kellie Crawford, Kathleen de Leon, Nathan Foley, Tim Harding and Charli Robinson.Despite it being surplus to the network's quota of children's programming, the network accepted the submission with Noble surprised at how quickly his idea got through.
+In 1999, Noble submitted a proposal to Nine to commission a fast-paced children's television show for pre-schoolers called Hi-5, created by Helena Harris and Posie Graeme-Evans, featuring original members Kellie Crawford (née Hoggart), Kathleen de Leon Jones, Nathan Foley, Tim Harding and Charli Robinson.
+Despite it being surplus to the network's quota of children's programming, the network accepted the submission with Noble surprised at how quickly his idea got through.
 Noble admitted he saw the potential for revenue to be generated by merchandise relating to the show as a way to compensate the network for not being permitted to show advertising during P-classified programming, stating: "The growth market in videos alone - Wiggles, Bananas, Teletubbies - is massive.
 We've looked at that and noticed this is an area that maybe we should get into...
 The toy market around the world has just exploded.
 When we took this program to merchandisers, just the pilot alone, I couldn't believe the amount of money that was pledged in the way of merchandising."